Falmouth-Games-Academy/comp150-cpd/README.md

 From Concepts to Design and Commerce, An Introduction to Python Programming and PyGame, and Computing Fundamentals

-Weekly journal goes here.
-Reflect.

-## Week 2

-Tinkering Graphics, the Agile Philosophy, and Journal Articles in Computing

-Week 2 was our introduction to Python and Pygame and also the start of our regular lessons.
+Week 1 was our introduction to Python and Pygame and also the start of our regular lessons.
 Although I already had an understanding of python, I had never used Pygame before.
 Pygame I found quite intuitive and had my program up and running quite quickly.
 I enjoyed playing SpaceChem and finished all of the stretch goals that were given with it.
 I think this week went well, I believe my prior experience gave me a head start in a lot of the lessons this week.

+## Week 2

+Tinkering Graphics, the Agile Philosophy, and Journal Articles in Computing

+I found that week 2 was as standard to week 1.

 ## Week 3